This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An x-ray, CT scan or MRI may show the sprain or other damage.
 You may be given contrast liquid to help your injury show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - Arthroscopy is a procedure to look inside your joint with a scope.
 The scope is a long tube with a magnifying glass, a camera, and a light on the end.

 How is a knee sprain treated?

 Treatment depends on the type and cause of your knee sprain.
 You may need any of the following:

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

-- Support devices such as an elastic bandage, splint, brace, or cast may be needed.
-These devices limit movement and protect your joint while it heals.
+- A support device such as a splint or brace may be needed.
+These devices limit movement and protect the joint while it heals.
 You may be given crutches to use until you can stand on your injured leg without pain.
-Use devices as directed.